Raw food recipe from The Raw Food Revolution Diet is the answer to the raw vegan dilemna - how can I live without mayonnaise?

 Nutrition Data Per Serving, 14g: 60 calories, 42 fat cal, 3g carbs, 5g fat, 146mg sodium, 1g sugars, 0g dietary fiber, 1g protein, low Cholesterol, good source Copper and Manganese.
 Estimated glycemic load: 1

 If your mayonnaise mixture is too thick for your feeble blender, as mine was, add more water, a tsp at a time, until things ease up.
+Or use raw agave or coconut sugar instead.

 Reduce the salt and seasonings to 1/4 tsp each, and add more at the end to taste.
 If your mayo seems too tart, add another date, or a tsp of raw agave syrup.